KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 ### Shader Instrumentation Input Record Format for Descriptor Indexing

-Although the DI input buffer is a linear array of unsigned integers, conceptually there are arrays within the linear array
+Although the DI input buffer is a linear array of unsigned integers, conceptually there are arrays within the linear array.

-Word 1 starts an array (denoted by sets_to_sizes) that is number_of_sets long, with an index that indicates the start of that set's entries in the sizes array
+Word 1 starts an array (denoted by sets_to_sizes) that is number_of_sets long, with an index that indicates the start of that set's entries in the sizes array.

 After the sets_to_sizes array is the sizes array, that contains the array size (or 1 if descriptor is not an array) of each descriptor in the set.
-Bindings with no descriptor are filled in with zeros
+Bindings with no descriptor are filled in with zeros.

 After the sizes array is the sets_to_bindings array that for each descriptor set, indexes into the bindings_to_written array.
-Word 0 contains the index that is the start of the sets_to_bindings array
+Word 0 contains the index that is the start of the sets_to_bindings array.

-After the sets_to_bindings array, is the bindings_to_written array that for each binding in the set, indexes to the start of that binding's entries in the written array
+After the sets_to_bindings array, is the bindings_to_written array that for each binding in the set, indexes to the start of that binding's entries in the written array.

-Lastly comes the written array, which indicates whether a given binding / array element has been written
+Lastly comes the written array, which indicates whether a given binding / array element has been written.

 Example:
 ```